+977 9860199086

 info@hillsrangetreks.com

-Mera Peak, standing at 6,476 meters (21,247 feet), is the highest trekking peak in Nepal and a popular destination for climbers looking to experience the thrill of high-altitude mountaineering without the technical challenges posed by more demanding peaks.
-Situated in the Solu Khumbu region, Mera Peak offers breathtaking views of some of the highest mountains in the world, including Everest, Lhotse, Makalu, Cho Oyu, and Kanchenjunga.
+Mera Peak (6,476 m / 21,247 ft) is the highest trekking peak in Nepal, making it a top choice for climbers seeking the thrill of high-altitude mountaineering without the technical difficulties of more demanding peaks.
+Located in the Solu Khumbu region, Mera Peak provides breathtaking panoramic views of some of the world’s highest mountains, including Mount Everest, Lhotse, Makalu, Cho Oyu, and Kanchenjunga.

-The ascent to Mera Peak’s summit typically begins in the early hours of the morning.
-The climb itself is non-technical but requires the use of crampons, ice axes, and ropes due to the snow and glacier conditions.
-The route to the summit involves steady climbing over snowfields and glaciers, with some crevasses to navigate around.
-The final push to the summit is often the most challenging due to the thin air and steep incline, but the reward is an unparalleled 360-degree view of the Himalayan giants.Overall, Mera Peak is a fantastic opportunity for those seeking to step into the world of high-altitude climbing in one of the most beautiful mountain regions on Earth.
+The ascent typically begins in the early morning hours.
+While Mera Peak is a non-technical climb, it requires the use of crampons, ice axes, and ropes due to snow and glacier conditions.
+The route involves steady climbing over snowfields and glaciers, with careful navigation around crevasses.
+The final push to the summit is the most demanding due to thin air and a steep incline.
+Reaching the top rewards climbers with unparalleled 360-degree views of the Himalayan giants—a truly unforgettable experience.

 Itinerary